The SNAPSHOT_FILE sub-block of OUTPUT requests that the simulation outputs HDF5 format files. See example below:

 Note that the PRINT_PRIMAL_GRID sub-block of OUTPUT is required when using GRDECL grids and the HDF5 output format.

 Note that the HDF5 format uses an external library for high performance parallel input/output operations (https://www.hdfgroup.org/).
-In the latest version installed with PETSc, a issue has been encountered with this library, which makes the software crash when writing the grid file.
-The problem has a work around, consisting in defining the following environmental variable:
+In the version downloaded with PETSc, a issue has been encountered with this library, which makes the software write an empty grid file (-domain.h5), when running pflotran in parallel (np >1).
+The problem has a work around: generate the -domain.h5 file containing the grid geometry information running pflotran sequentially (np = 1), save the file in a different folder to avoid it gets overwritten by successive parallel runs, run the simulation in parallel, copy back the -domain.h5 file generated earlier to visualise the results.

 The TIMES sub-block of SNAPSHOT_FILE takes one argument that specifies a time unit, followed by a generic number N of arguments that are the times for which simulation states must be saved.
 See example: